BNasmith/PTForsyth/PTFWorkofChrist.md

 III

-RECONCILIATION : PHILOSOPHIC AND CHRISTIAN 63
+RECONCILIATION: PHILOSOPHIC AND CHRISTIAN 63